davidson-consulting/diff-jjoules/README.md

 **Diff-JJoules** is a project that allows to measure the energy consumption delta between two versions of the same program.

-This project can be apply on Maven project in Java and with JUnit (4 or 5).
+This project can be apply on Maven project in Java and with JUnit.

 It relies on the two following projects: